 Please come and see bulletin boards around campus, there is always something that the students want to share with the community in Español.
 Español, español aqui aqui!

-Speech: TThis course will be taught in the fall semester, and will grant .5 high school credit to 8th Grade students.
+Speech: This course will be taught in the fall semester, and will grant .5 high school credit to 8th Grade students.
 Memorization of speech, voice inflection, and types of speeches are taught in this semester long course.

-Success Course: This course assists students in note taking, annotations, listening skills.
+Student Success Course: This course assists students in note taking, annotations, listening skills.

 Yearbook: This course is designed to give students an introduction into the function and construction of a school yearbook.
 Students will be responsible for taking pictures, designing the layout, and promoting the sale of our yearbook.
 Students must be self-motivated and have good computer skills.
 Limited to 20 students.
 8th grade students only.